Maintaining Compliance Throughout the Year

 • There isn’t a question of if a security incident will happen, but when it will happen.
 As part of your compliance practices, demonstrating proper alerting procedures allows your organization to show that you can respond to a timely manner in the event of an incident.

-• Ensure your audit trails are as detailed as possible and provide the required context to make decisions about how to respond to incidents.
+• Ensure your assessment trails are as detailed as possible and provide the required context to make decisions about how to respond to incidents.
 The more information that you have available, the more insight you’ll have into the modification of key system components, the better you’ll be able to understand the impact of a security incident and respond accordingly.

 Your Partner for Cybersecurity Compliance

 Developing a strong security position takes time, but protecting your organization from unseen threats is worth the effort.
-Auditwerx is here to be your independent compliance auditor, but our advisors are here to support your compliance efforts even after the assessment period ends.
+Auditwerx is here to be your independent compliance assessor, but our advisors are here to support your compliance efforts even after the assessment period ends.
 Contact Auditwerx today.